tarantool/cartridge-cli/doc/commands/repair.rst

     cartridge repair set-uri INSTANCE-UUID URI-TO [flags]

-Rewrites the instance's
+Rewrite the instance's
 :ref:`advertise_uri <cartridge-config-basic>`
 parameter.
-Raises an error if the instance isn't found or is expelled.
+Raise an error if the instance isn't found or is expelled.

 Flags